Art Spiegelman

 Spiegelman began his career with Topps (a bubblegum and trading card company) in the mid-1960s, which was his main financial support for two decades; there he co-created parodic series such as Wacky Packages in the 1960s and Garbage Pail Kids in the 1980s.
 He gained prominence in the underground comix scene in the 1970s with short, experimental, and often autobiographical work.
 A selection of these strips appeared in the collection Breakdowns in 1977, after which Spiegelman turned focus to the book-length Maus, about his relationship with his father, a Holocaust survivor.
-The postmodern book depicts Germans as cats, Jews as mice, and ethnic Poles as pigs, and took 13 years to create until its completion in 1991.
-It won a special Pulitzer Prize in 1992 and has gained a reputation as a pivotal work.
+The postmodern book depicts Germans as cats, Jews as mice, ethnic Poles as pigs, and citizens of the United States as dogs.
+It took 13 years to create until its completion in 1991.
+In 1992 it won a special Pulitzer Prize and has gained a reputation as a pivotal work.

 Spiegelman and Mouly edited eleven issues of Raw from 1980 to 1991.
 The oversized comics and graphics magazine helped introduce talents who became prominent in alternative comics, such as Charles Burns, Chris Ware, and Ben Katchor, and introduced several foreign cartoonists to the English-speaking comics world.
 Beginning in the 1990s, the couple worked for The New Yorker, which Spiegelman left to work on In the Shadow of No Towers (2004), about his reaction to the September 11 attacks in New York in 2001.

 Spiegelman advocates for greater comics literacy.
 As an editor, a teacher, and a lecturer, Spiegelman has promoted better understanding of comics and has mentored younger cartoonists.